skyscrapers/terraform-network/README.md

  - public_subnets
  - db_subnets

-It will also create the required route tables for the private subnets and a basic security group.
+It will also create the required route tables for the private subnets.
 The app and db subnets are private subnets.

 ### Available variables:
  * [`aws_region`]: String(optional): default to eu-west-1